 I love to ride.
 I hate cancer.
 I love to climb but I’m more enthusiastic than talented.

 I have climbed the Mount Washington Auto Road (NH) seven times and Mount Evans (Colo.) twice.
-In France, I have ridden up the Col du Tourmalet, L’Alpe d’Huez, and Mont Ventoux.
+In France, I have climbed Col du Tourmalet, L’Alpe d’Huez, and Mont Ventoux.
 In Italy, I have ridden up Stelvio Pass, the Sella Ronda, and Gavia Pass.
 I rode solo across the Swiss Alps.
-And I “competed” in the Worlds HillClimb Championship in Santa Barbara in 2018 (laugh here…).
+And I “competed” in the Worlds HillClimb Championship in Santa Barbara in 2018 (laugh here… – I finished DFL).

 Although I rode plenty before being diagnosed with cancer, it was only when I was diagnosed that I found peace on my bike that I wasn’t getting elsewhere.
 Cancer consumed all my waking thoughts except when I was riding.